JustinMShea/phoenixdown/README.md

 bookdown::render_book('index.Rmd', huskydown::thesis_pdf(latex_engine = 'xelatex'))
 ```

-Your thesis will be deposited in the `_book/` directory.
+The PDF file of your thesis will be deposited in the `_book/` directory.

 ## Components